hkjj293/Deprecated-PROformajs-vue-3-perform-standalone-electron-example/README.md

 Currently you'll need to run ``npx vite build --watch`` in the perform package in order to see your changes reflected in the demo as you make them.

+### Committing changes

+Before committing your changes ensure that your code is linted and formatted and that the tests all run green.
+Also ensure that a fresh install has no security vulnerabilities.

 # Skeleton

 The skeleton for this project was created with ``npm init vue@latest`` (3.4.27) which generated the rest of this README.

+Workspaces were then created with ``npm init -w .packages/map`` etc.

 ---